Belmore Road Family Practice is pleased to advise that we are an approved vaccination provider for the COVID-19 vaccines.

 - While waiting for your appointment please self-isolate – i.e. don’t go to the shops, work or school

-During this time you may choose to have a consultation with one of our Doctors over the phone.
+During this time our Doctors may decide it is appropriate to have a consultation with you over the phone.
 Please note that there may be a consultation charge for this.

 What are the symptoms of COVID-19?

 - shortness of breath